Txuraz/Expense_Tracker/README.md

 # Expense_Tracker

 This is Simple Expense Tracker system built in Python(Django Framework).
-In this system user can register and login to system and track their income and expenses.
+In this system user can register and login to system and track their income and expenses..

 ## Getting Started